goauthentik/authentik/website/integrations/services/aws/index.md

 Amazon Web Services (AWS) is the world’s most comprehensive and broadly adopted cloud platform, offering over 175 fully featured services from data centers globally.
 Millions of customers—including the fastest-growing startups, largest enterprises, and leading government agencies—are using AWS to lower costs, become more agile, and innovate faster.
 :::

+## Select your method

+There are two ways to perform the integration.
+The classic IAM SAML way, or the 'newer' IAM Identity Center way.
+This all depends on your preference and needs.

+# Method 1: Classic IAM

 ## Preparation

 The following placeholders will be used: